Quantum gravity and gravitational-wave astronomy: Strain noise

 \section{Strain noise}

 The above constraints can be complemented by a bound on the Hausdorff dimension of spacetime in the UV ($\dh^{\rm UV}$) coming from the strain noise of interferometers \cite{Ame98,Ame13,ACCR}.
 The correction in \Eq{L} can also be regarded as a threshold on the minimal uncertainty in physical measurements (spacetime fuzziness) of distances.
-Quantum gravity may manifest itself as an intrinsic noise with variance \be \s_{\rm QG}^2=\ell_*^2\left(\frac{L}{\ell_*}\right)^{2\a}. \ee If $L$ is the typical length of a GW interferometer (e.g., the linear size of its arms), we can compare this quantum-gravity noise with the instrumental or strain noise $\s^2_{\rm exp}=\int\rmd f\,\cS^2(f)$ of a GW interferometer, where $\cS$ is the spectral noise.
+Quantum gravity may manifest itself as an intrinsic noise with variance \be \s_{\rm QG}^2=\ell_*^2\left(\frac{L}{\ell_*}\right)^{2\a}, \ee where $\a$ is the same parameter introduced in \Eq{Pt2} and \Eq{L}.
+If $L$ is the typical length of a GW interferometer (e.g., the linear size of its arms), we can compare this quantum-gravity noise with the instrumental or strain noise $\s^2_{\rm exp}=\int\rmd f\,\cS^2(f)$ of a GW interferometer, where $\cS$ is the spectral noise.
 For a signal dominated by the characteristic frequency $1/L$ (in $c=1$ units), a rough estimate is $\s^2_{\rm exp}\simeq f\,\cS^2(f)|_{f=1/L}$.
 The strain noise is dimensionless and \Eq{sqg} has the dimensionality of (length)$^2$, so that a signal of spacetime fuzziness would be detectable if

 leading to \be \cS(f)= \left(\frac{1}{\ell_*}\right)^{\a-1} f^{\frac12-\a}\qquad \Longrightarrow \qquad \a=\frac{\ln\left(\frac{\cS}{\ell_*\sqrt{f}}\right)}{\ln\left(\frac{1}{\ell_* f}\right)}\,. \ee